canetizen/mosquitto-static-code-scanner/README.md

-# Mosquitto Static Code Scanner
+# MQTT Static Code Scanner

 This repository contains example MQTT-based Java services and a static code scanner tool that detects `publish` and `subscribe` calls within the codebase.